fz172/fanfly/_posts/2025-08-24-battery_cables.md

 With the cable properly routed, I installed the shunt cover.
 The only tricky part was to identify the correct position to drill the screw holes on the shunt.

 I laid a piece of paper on the airplane and poked the holes on top of the rivnuts.
-Then I transferred the hole position from the paper to the cover, then then drilled away.
+Then I transferred the hole position from the paper to the cover, then drilled away.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczPryAg28zvHr8AM9dXOw_pETQY1R3rJaVTZ8mudkPVqGSlKGkOmN5kHumadIHJkLc7jR34wOYGvkEhUXJBAlkVZVj6Yc73_XM-LC6cvtrzIKgTr7jZE4HR_tYZz-WudFnuqjf5BmxXQgN7Y5p3V2LK4qw=w1213-h913-s-no-gm?authuser=0)